 Some of the above perils may be the result of the plastic surgeon inserting too large an implant into the breast capsule, damaging the skin’s outer layers, or his or her inexperience.
 Breast implant medical errors can leave a women suffering years of pain, emotional trauma and repeated surgeries to attempt to reverse the medical error.
 Some women never recover a “normal” appearance and are left with horrendous scarring.

-If you or someone you love was the victim of a medical malpractice case involving breast implants, it is important that you speak with an experienced Personal Injury Attorney today.
+If you or someone you love was the victim of a medical malpractice case involving breast implants, it is important that you speak with an experienced Connecticut Medical Malpractice Attorney today.
 For a free consultation, call our team at 888-244-5480 today.